 When you are approaching conventional publishers, you can take the guidance of a literary agent who has contacts with these publishing houses and who can pitch your book to them.
 Getting accepted by a conventional publishing house could be a long process with no surety that your book will be accepted for publishing.

 You will receive rejection letters.
 Do not take this personally.
 Some of the letters will contain constructive criticisms.
 Learn from them.
 Most of the rejections, however, will be standard letters.
 Throw those letters in the trash and forget about them.

-If self publishing a book is an option, then your question is how to self-publish a book in India.
+If self-publishing a book is an option, then your question is how to self-publish a book in India.
 Go ahead and research for the best self-publishing house.
 Once you have zeroed in on a publishing company that works for you, study their offerings and the cost of publishing, your budget and decide what works best for you.

-The above publishing options work well for both print and eBooks.
-If you are keen on only publishing an eBook, several new possibilities open up before you both paid and free options. eBooks have their limitations too, especially in a country like India, where print books are still the preferred medium for reading books, both for economic reasons and otherwise.
-This post provides broad guidelines on how to publish an eBook.
+The above publishing options work well for print, eBooks and audiobooks.
+If you are keen on publishing an eBook., several new possibilities open up before you both paid and free options.
+In India, print books are still the preferred medium for reading books, both for economic reasons and otherwise.

 Start your next project……………even if the earlier one is still awaiting publication.